 How to beat "cabin fever"

 Feeling housebound is common among family caregivers, and is particularly so for partners caring for a loved one with an “unpredictable” disease.
-Some conditions, such as congestive heart failure, make planning difficult because the patient’s stamina can fluctuate dramatically.
+Some conditions, such as congestive heart failure, make planning difficult because the person’s stamina can fluctuate dramatically.
 The inability to make plans and get out of the house can be especially hard for spouses who are used to doing things together.

 There are many solutions to “cabin fever.”
 Help your relative’s spouse: